 The worksheet listing staff in offices applying the NSM lists them under regional offices.
 As we understand it, with establishment of the SESA employment offices exist at the regional not the district level, whereas previously the ESS operated within SSA offices.
 The organigram for the SESA in 2020 includes district offices only for Tbilisi, although the proposed SESA staffing lists designate some within regional offices as specifically responsible for some sub-regional municipalities (Poti and Mestia in Samegrelo-Zemo Svaneti, Marneuli in Kvemo Kartli, Kobuleti in Adjara).
 Whereas the list of centres applying the NSM fall under Tbilisi and four regions, the self-assessment report refers to end-2018/July 2019 reports to the SSA Director on expanding staff in 7 regional centres to apply the NSM.

 - were the 22 service centres listed as applying the NSM physically separate offices in 2019?
+No, it wasn’t separated from SSA offices.
+For today they are still not separated.
+SESA and SSA are using the common working space/premises.

 If so, have they been physically absorbed within SESA regional offices (excluding those in Tbilisi) in 2020 or do they remain physically separate?

 - what is the relevance of the reports on strengthening staff in 7 regional centres mentioned in the self-assessment report?
 Which were these regions - were they ones not covered by existing NSM application (although with four already covered, these would number 6)?
+These7 regional Centres were covered by existing NSM application.
+The report on strengthening staff was related to the future decision to increase the number of staff in this regions in order to be able to apply the full set of NSM.

 3. How many SSA territorial units were there in 2019 - 69 or 70?